 Banking, by definition, is the business of receiving deposits and channeling those funds into lending activities.
 In a broader sense, banking also includes other financial services like investing, foreign exchange, and money management.

 When you deposit money into a bank account, you are essentially entrusting that bank with your hard-earned cash.

-Some banks also offer additional features on their bank statements, such as images of canceled checks and detailed information on each transaction.
+Some banks also offer additional features on their statements, such as images of canceled checks and detailed information on each transaction.
 You should review your bank’s policy to see what is included in your statement.